laravel/precognition/README.md

 });
 ```

-Using a request fingerprint of `null` will disable this feature.
+A fingerprint of `null` will disable this feature.
 You may disable it globally via `fingerprintRequestsUsing`:

 ```js
 import precognitive from 'laravel-precognition';